dvdmtw98/blog/Post Vault/articles/2021-03-30-overthewire-bandit-level-30-level-31.md

 just an epmty file... muahaha
 ```

 Looks like the file is empty and we are not given any clue this time.
-Lets see if there are branches that are available in this repository.
+Let us see if there are branches that are available in this repository.

 ```
 bandit30@bandit:/tmp/git_level30/repo$ git branch -a